LSSTDESC/qp/docs/user_guide/basicusage.md

 ![comparison_plot](../assets/basic_usage_convert_comparison.svg)

 Overall they match up quite well.
-However, converting an `Ensemble` does not guarantee that the converted `Ensemble` will have _exactly_ the same distribution shape.
-For example, we can compare the value of the PDF at $x=1.2$ in the histogram `Ensemble` to that of the interpolated `Ensemble`:
+However, converting an Ensemble does not guarantee that the converted Ensemble will have _exactly_ the same distribution shape.
+For example, we can compare the value of the PDF at $x=1.2$ in the histogram Ensemble to that of the interpolated Ensemble:

 ```{doctest}